Can you mask a URL?

 Before you start, you might want to hear this…

-URL masking is actually more of a negative practice than a positive.
-Having a masked URL can be problematic for several reasons and could actually hinder your efforts.
-It’s worth knowing the dangers and implications before you invest the time and effort into it.
+URL masking is, when you think about it, more of a negative practice than a positive.
+Having a masked URL can be problematic for several reasons and could actually hinder your marketing efforts.
+It’s worth knowing the dangers and implications before you invest your time and effort into it.

 Creating content that people want to share is the main reason for doing it in the first place, right?
 Well, masking a URL will prevent people from sharing your content, meaning the only way they can find your content is to stumble across it after clicking on links after links.